Riemann-Roch coefficients for Kleinian orbisurfaces: Computation of Riemann-Roch Coefficients

 \section{Computation of Riemann-Roch Coefficients}

 Now we obtain formulae for the correction term \eqref{eq_formula_for_delta}, by explicitly computing the corresponding Riemann-Roch coefficients $T_i$ for all Kleinian singularities.
 This extends the computation done in \cite{Lie11} for singularities of type $A$, and completes the one started in \cite{CT19}, where the authors only compute $\delta(\sO_\sS)$.
+The computations do not depend on the characteristic of the base field, and neither do the results.